Real Madrid news: Solari is good, just like Zidane and Mourinho – Valverde | Goal.com

 To compound their terrible domestic run, Real were also dumped out of the Copa del Rey by Barcelona last week when Valverde’s men won 3-0 in the Spanish capital and progressed to the final with an aggregate scoreline of 4-1.

-The three successive home losses have unsurprisingly led to speculation surrounding Solari’s future, with some reports that Mourinho could replace him imminently.
+The three successive home losses have unsurprisingly led to speculation surrounding Solari’s future, and Goal understands that Mourinho could even replace him at the start of next week.

 Regardless of who Valverde has to contend with for the rest of this season, and perhaps the following campaign, the 55-year-old believes he be facing one of the world’s top managers.